VedantMahajan01/ML_Project/README.md

 - Developed a predictive model using Logistic Regression to classify individuals as having heart disease or not, based on medical attributes.
 - Performed data preprocessing, including handling missing values, feature selection, and dataset splitting for training and testing.
 - Achieved an accuracy of 85.12% on training data and implemented a predictive system to analyze new patient data.
-- Utilized Python, Pandas, NumPy, Scikit-learn, and Matplotlib for data analysis,data visualization, model training, and evaluation.
+- Utilized Python, Pandas, NumPy, Scikit-learn, Seaborn and Matplotlib for data analysis,data visualization, model training, and evaluation.